pacs-course/pacs-examples/Examples/src/Parallel/OpenMP/PI/README.md

 	#pragma omp parallel private(x), firstprivate(sum), shared(pi,h) num_threads(num_threads)

-Note that `sum` is defined here as a **private** variable. `firstprivate` ensures that the local variable is initialised with the value of the variable with the same name already defined by the program.
+Note that `sum` is defined here as a **private** variable. `firstprivate` ensures that the local variable is initialized with the value of the variable with the same name already defined by the program.
 In this case the value is 0.
-This way we endure that sum is correctly initialised. the variable `pi`, also initialised by 0, is the global variable that will eventually store the desired approximation.
+This way we endure that sum is correctly initialized. the variable `pi`, also initialized by 0, is the global variable that will eventually store the desired approximation.

 We then perform a for loop in parallel, within the parallel section.